Cap-go/website/content/blog/how-version-work-in-capgo.md

 > This behavior will be base on the unique channel you made default.

-### When Fresh installation of your app
+### When Fresh installation of your Capacitor app
-When user did download your app for the first time and open the app it contacts Capgo server.
+When user did download your Ionic app for the first time and open the app it contacts Capgo server.

 Currently, 4 outputs can happen:
   - The native bundle version (1.2.3) is lower than Capgo bundle version (1.2.4), Capgo send his bundle to the user.